Be a Foster Parent

 - Are you are at least 21 years old?

 - Do you live in PEI (and have for at least six months) and plan to stay for at least two years?

 - Is your family financially stable with adequate housing and a private bedroom for a foster child?

-- Would you meet assessment criteria including criminal-record and child-protection-record checks?
+- Are you willing to complete a criminal-record and child-protection-record checks?